arantespp/arantespp.com/posts/blog/great-good-okay-and-bad-product-managers.md

 - **Great**: _Great PMs know that "PM-driven" companies are rarely able to create superb products.
 Great PMs seek "product-obsessed" companies where Eng-Design-PM-DataScience operate as equals._
 - **Good**: _Good PMs seek "PM-driven" companies as a way to make an impact in their role as PMs._
-- **Okay**: Okay PMs seek "PM-driven" companies as a way to improve their status and optics.
+- **Okay**: Okay PMs seek "PM-driven" companies to improve their status and optics.
 - **Bad**: Bad PMs don't know the difference between "PM-driven" and "product-obsessed" companies.

 ### 29/ Learning